nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_features.rst

 Customers who are developing their own hardware with the nRF9160 are strongly recommended to use the `nRF9160 Antenna and RF Interface Guidelines`_ as a reference.
 See `GPS interface and antenna`_ for more details on GNSS interface and antenna.

-Thingy:91 and Thingy:91 X have a GNSS receiver, which allows the device to be located globally using GNSS signals if it is activated.
-In :ref:`asset_tracker_v2`, the GNSS receiver is activated by default.

 .. note::